alexandergrib/ms4-store/readme_media/docs/testing.md

 ### Website was tested on various browsers and devices

+Website was tested on following devices to check usability and responsiveness

 1. Google  Chrome
    1. Everything worked as expected
 2. Mozilla Firefox